exodrifter/website/notes/godot-font-missing-glyphs-on-some-systems.md

 ---
 aliases:
-- Godot fonts are missing glyphs on some systems
+- Fonts are missing glyphs on some systems
 ---

 # Fonts are missing glyphs on some systems